Malcolm H. Wiener

-Malcolm H. Wiener (born 3 July 1935) is an Aegean prehistorian, retired principal in an investment management firm, and philanthropist.
-He is a natural-born American citizen, born in Tsingtao, China.
-He is married to Carolyn Talbot Seely Wiener, with whom he has four children.

-Education and military service
+Malcolm H. Wiener (born July 3, 1935) is an American attorney, prehistorian and philanthropist.
+Most notably, Wiener has served as general counsel of the Archaeological Institute of America, as an advisor for the United States Department of State and as principal and chairman of The Millburn Ridgefield Corporation and ShareInVest, both asset management firms.

+In 1988, Wiener endowed the Malcolm Wiener Center for Social Policy at the Harvard Kennedy School of Government at Harvard University in Cambridge, Massachusetts.
+The center focuses on increasing social and economic wellbeing, equity and opportunity, and to advance the cause of social justice and effective social programs.
+He is also a trustee emeritus of the Metropolitan Museum of Art and a member of the Council on Foreign Relations.
+He holds honorary doctorates from multiple institutions, including the University of Cincinnati.

+Early life and education

+Wiener was born July 3, 1935 in Qingdao, China, to American parents Myron Wiener and Ethel Wiener (née Zimmerman).
+He was raised in a Jewish family.
+His mother was born in Yantai to Russian-born Samuel Zimmerman and she died when he was only 4 days old.
+Wiener came to the United States to San Francisco in 1939.

-Wiener was awarded a Naval Reserve Officers' Training Corps scholarship for study at Harvard College; the award was made "on the basis of financial need, and high academic personal promise in class and extracurricular activities".
-He graduated magna cum laude with a summa thesis in economics and was elected to the Phi Beta Kappa Society.
+He was awarded a Naval Reserve Officers' Training Corps scholarship for study at Harvard College; the award was made "on the basis of financial need, and high academic personal promise in class and extracurricular activities".
+He graduated magna cum laude with an honors thesis in economics and was elected to Phi Beta Kappa.
 While at Harvard, he was president of the University Chess Club.
-Between his years at Harvard College (1953–1957) and Harvard Law School (1960–1963), he served at sea as an Ensign/Lieutenant JG in the United States Navy (1957–1960).
+Between his years at Harvard College (1953–1957) and Harvard Law School (1960–1963), he served at sea as an Ensign/Lieutenant JG in the United States Navy from 1957 to 1960.

 Career

-Wiener was the founder and CEO of The Millburn Corporation, The Millburn Ridgefield Corporation, CommInVest (1977-1997) and ShareInVest (1982-1997).
+Wiener was the founder and CEO of The Millburn Corporation (later Millburn Ridgefield LLC, 1977-1997) CommInVest (1977-1997) and ShareInVest (1982-1997).
 In 1981 he founded the Institute for Aegean Prehistory (INSTAP) and in 1984 the Malcolm Hewitt Wiener Foundation (both are registered non-profit organizations).
-From 1995 to 2010, he served as a Trustee of the Metropolitan Museum of Art.
-From 1985 to 2016, he served as a Trustee of the American School of Classical Studies at Athens, the last five years as Chair of the Board; at the American School, he proposed and funded the Wiener Laboratory for Archaeological Science.
+From 1996 to 2010, he served as a Trustee of the Metropolitan Museum of Art.
+From 1984 to 2016, he served as a Trustee of the American School of Classical Studies at Athens, the last five years as Chair of the Board; at the American School, he proposed and funded the Malcolm H. Wiener Laboratory for Archaeological Science (1992).